marklogic/flux/docs/getting-started.md

     ./bin/nt help import_files

 Required options are marked with an asterisk - "*".
-Additionally, every command requires that either `--clientUri` or `--host` and `--port` be specified so that the tool knows which MarkLogic cluster to connect to.
+Additionally, every command requires that either `--connectionString` or `--host` and `--port` be specified so that the tool knows which MarkLogic cluster to connect to.

-The `--clientUri` option provides a succinct way of defining the host, port, username, and password when the MarkLogic app server you connect to requires basic or digest authentication.
+The `--connectionString` option provides a succinct way of defining the host, port, username, and password when the MarkLogic app server you connect to requires basic or digest authentication.
 Its value is of the form `(user):(password)@(host):(port)`.
 For example:

-    ./bin/nt import_files --clientUri "my-user:my-secret@localhost:8000" ...
+    ./bin/nt import_files --connectionString "my-user:my-secret@localhost:8000" ...

 Options can be read from a file; see the [Common Options](common-options.md) guide for more information.